quanterall/HaskellMaterials/basics/03-effectful.md

 ```

 It's perhaps helpful to draw the analogy to `await` in JavaScript, where we sometimes write our code
 "in the `Promise` monad" and so we can do asynchronous things.
-We unpack these asynchronous values
+We unpack/evaluate these asynchronous
-by using `await` (or `.then()` for people who aren't up-to-date) and when we refer to them in code
+values by using `await` (or `.then()` for people who aren't up-to-date) and when we refer to them in
-the asynchronous nature does not matter in terms of the values they represent.
+code the asynchronous nature does not matter in terms of the values they represent.

+In reality `IO` and `Promise` are fundamentally the same in concept.
+What we actually have in our
+program is a recipe or intent that, when evaluated or acted upon, will give us a value of some type.
+We can write our code in such a way where we are saying we will evaluate that recipe and get the
+value.
+In Haskell we use `<-` and in JavaScript we use `await`.
+The main difference here is that
+`<-` is also useful for other monads.

 ### Exercises (`IO a`)